mjun0812/mjun0812.github.io/src/content/posts_en/2024-01-13-replace-astro-from-gatsby.md

 published: true
 ---

 Hello.
-This time I'll discuss changing this site's framework from Gatsby.js to Astro.
+This time I'll discuss migrating this site's framework from Gatsby.js to Astro.

 ## Reasons for Change